Tim Palmer, professor

-Dr. Tim Palmer teaches and researches in world cinema history, specializing in French, Japanese, and classical Hollywood cinemas.
-His research focuses on the history of film style, representations of gender and women’s cinema, intersections between art and popular cinema, acting and the star phenomenon, the impact of film pedagogy on film practice, and notions of film culture.
+Dr. Tim Palmer's research has been supported by both the National Endowment for the Humanities, and the Wisconsin Alumni Research Foundation.
+Frequently informed by archival research, he teaches and publishes on world cinema history, specializing in French, Japanese, and classical Hollywood cinemas.
+His research focuses on the history of film style; representations of gender, sexuality and women-authored cinema; intersections between art and popular cinemas; acting and the star phenomenon; the impact of film pedagogy on film practice; historiography and minority representations; and notions of canons and film culture.
 He is based in North America, England and France.

 Dr. Palmer is co-founder and co-Editor-in-Chief of Film Matters, the first North American peer-reviewed film journal for undergraduates, published quarterly by Intellect Press.
 He has an interest in translation, regularly subtitling French films into English.
 He also programs series of films for the campus and community.

 His teaching includes such classes as: Introduction to French Cinema, Japanese Cinema, American Cinema 1927-60, Producing the Undergraduate Film Magazine, Introduction to World Cinema, Contemporary French Cinema; as well as future modules on film minimalism, the auteur triumvirate of Bresson, Tati and Melville, and a survey of the impact of film festivals on film history.